Russians (song): Reception

 Cash Box said it "features a haunting melody, dramatic lyric and sensational musicianship."
 Billboard called it a "a sober political/humanitarian message framed in surging chords and Prokofiev quotes."
+Colin Irwin of Melody Maker said, "Excellent lyric on a poignant, hopeful song preaching tolerance, has such a pretty tune it sounds positively twee."

 Legacy

-In a 2021 interview, James Cameron, the co-writer, director and producer of Terminator 2, said that the song inspired him to create the character of John Connor, the 10-year-old boy who would be the central character of the plot: "I remember sitting there once, high on E, writing notes for Terminator, and I was struck by Sting’s song, that “I hope the Russians love their children too.”
-And I thought, “You know what?
-The idea of a nuclear war is just so antithetical to life itself.”
-That’s where the kid came from."
+In a 2021 interview, James Cameron, the co-writer, director and producer of Terminator 2, said that the song inspired him to create the character of John Connor, the 10-year-old boy who would be the central character of the plot: "I remember sitting there once, high on E, writing notes for Terminator, and I was struck by Sting's song, that 'I hope the Russians love their children too.'
+And I thought, 'You know what?
+The idea of a nuclear war is just so antithetical to life itself.'
+That's where the kid came from."

+The song also inspired Christopher Nolan in the making of the Oppenheimer.

 Sting re-recorded an acoustic version of the song in March 2022, during the 2022 Russian invasion of Ukraine, with proceeds going to humanitarian and medical aid in Ukraine.
 In a statement, he said that he "never thought [the song] would be relevant again.
 But, in the light of one man’s bloody and woefully misguided decision to invade a peaceful, unthreatening neighbor, the song is, once again, a plea for our common humanity."

+"Russians" was covered by Jonathan Hay and released as a techno version on his SoundCloud.